wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

     int $0x80           # call int 0x80 for exit
 ```

-Gdb is very powerful and has many options that I'm still getting across, but for these examples we will use a small subset of it's functionality to:
+Gdb is a very powerful debugger and has many options that I'm still getting across, but for these examples we will use a small subset of it's functionality to:

 - step through our code
 - inspect memory values